numb1086/Calendar/README.txt

   ->Select the method in MyCalendar object

 2.isLeapYear()
-  ->Judge if the year is leap year.
+  ->Judge if the year is a leap year.

     ->if the year can be divided by 4 and 400 or can't divided